In Memoriam

 Braveheart

 Originally from New Mexico, Braveheart was deemed dangerous, unrideable, and unadoptable.
 So a terrible owner left him to stand all alone in a small pipe corral.
 Just stand.
 For years.
 Day after day he stood without shade or shelter in all weather, where sweltering summer temps rose to 120F.
 Children thought it was fun to torment him daily, startling him by tipping his water trough over to make him jump.
 This left him standing in wet sand, which caused thrush infections in his hooves.
 When an incredible woman fought to get him out of that hell hole, our wonderful donors brought him to Skydog.
 When released onto hundreds of acres, he held his head high and took off over the hill with the entire herd around him.
 For two years, he got to be the wild horse he was born to be.
-He had a brave heart, a good heart, a kind heart, but sadly not a strong heart.
-This is what took him from us all too soon with unexpected suddenness.
-When his internal organs began to shut down, there was nothing more the vet could do.
-Sitting beside him, it hurt all the more to lose him before his time when he suffered such cruelty for so long.
-In the final kindness a giving him a compassionate end, I took comfort in the fact that while he was with us, Braveheart was completely happy. #skydogbraveheart
+He had a brave heart, a good heart, a kind heart, but sadly not a strong heart, which is what took him from us all too soon with unexpected suddenness.
+Sitting beside him, it hurt all the more to lose him before his time when he had suffered such cruelty for so long.
+But while he was with us, Braveheart was completely happy. #skydogbraveheart

 Cassidy